-If children have learning difficulties, our school does all it can to meet the individual needs, and we comply with the requirements set out in the SEND Code of Practice 0 - 25 years (June 2014).
-If a child displays signs of having a specific need, then his/her teacher liaises closely with the Learning Enhancement teacher (Mrs Wass 2015 / Mrs Wilson 2016).
-In most instances, the teacher is able to provide the resources and educational opportunities that meet the child's needs, within normal class organisation.
-If a child's need are beyond this, we consider the child for an assessment and involve the appropriate external agencies in making such an assessment.
+If children have learning difficulties, our school does all it can to meet the individual needs, and we comply with the requirements set out in the SEND Code of Practice 0-25 years (June 2014).
+If a child displays signs of having a specific need, then his/her teacher liaises closely with the Learning Enhancement teacher.
+In most instances, the teacher can provide the resources and educational opportunities that meet the child's needs, within the normal class organisation.
+If a child's need is beyond this, we consider the child for an assessment and involve the appropriate external agencies in making such an assessment.
 We can provide additional resources and support for children with learning difficulties as long as it is reasonable and practicable.
-In order to meet an individual child's needs it may be necessary to modify or make reasonable adjustments to the curriculum.
-We would do this only after parents had been consulted.
+In order to meet an individual child's needs, it may be necessary to modify or make reasonable adjustments to the curriculum.
+We would do this only after consultation with parents.